-Visiting the Galapagos Islands is a captivating experience that offers you the chance to appreciate a habitat where people and animals coexist peacefully.
-This five day land based expedition is the ideal way to get a taste for the wildlife and landscapes, while practicing sustainable tourism and preserving the natural heritage.
-Working together with the local communities, you can help create a better future for everyone.
-This specific itinerary will lead you on an exploration through the islands of Santa Cruz, Bartolome and Floreana.
-Perfect for travelers on a tight schedule, this trip will ensure you make the most of every day, from extraordinary lodges to spectacular excursions.
-Combine this itinerary with a few nights on mainland Ecuador before and after, for the true blend of relaxation, culture, nature and discovery.
+The Galapagos Islands feature an extraordinary habitat where people and wildlife peacefully coexist.
+This five day land based adventure is a captivating way to experience the wildlife wonders and epic landscapes, while practicing sustainable tourism and preserving the natural heritage.
+Perfect for travelers on a tight schedule, this trip will whisk you away on an exploration through the islands of Santa Cruz, Bartolome and Floreana.
+Your expert local guides will make sure you get the most out of every day, from extraordinary lodges to spectacular excursions.
+Combine this itinerary with a few nights on mainland Ecuador before and after, for an ideal blend of relaxation, culture, nature and discovery.

 Welcome to the Galapagos!
 You will be arriving this morning on Baltra, the first ecological airport in the world.
 With so much to see and do on these incredible islands, your adventure will begin right away.